ilkererkek/bookworm-api/README.md

 ## Running the Application

-Images for the service can be created and run with `docker compose up --build` command.<br>
+Images for the service can be created and run with `docker compose --profile dev up --build` command.<br>
 Compose file will create two API images for development and test environments.
 <br>
 These containers share the same MongoDb instance and only one of them should be running in a moment to function properly.
 Application uses `5000` as the default port for dev and prod, `3000` for test.